Event ID 4625 explained: detecting brute force, sprays and enumeration

 status: stable

-description: One source IP failing logons against many distinct accounts within a short window — the password-spray fingerprint.
+description: One source IP failing logons against many distinct accounts within a short window.
+The password-spray fingerprint.

 references: